IAmJonoBo/Emperator/docs/reference/toolchain.md

 # Toolchain Matrix

 Reference chart for the analyzers, codemods, formatters, and CLI options Emperator orchestrates.
-Use it alongside the [Getting Started tutorial](../tutorial/getting-started.md) and the [System Architecture deep dive](../explanation/system-architecture.md) to map from contract capabilities to the concrete tooling each team needs.
+Use it alongside the [Getting Started tutorial](../tutorial/getting-started.md), the [Developer Tooling reference](developer-tooling.md), and the [System Architecture deep dive](../explanation/system-architecture.md) to map from contract capabilities to the concrete tooling each team needs.

 ## Static analysis support